 - Black-Capped Chickadee (Poecile atricapillus)

-Black-Capped Chickadees are common, year-round residents in East Tennessee, but they are not commonly seen on the farm.
+Black-Capped Chickadees are common, year-round residents in East Tennessee at higher elevations, but they are only rarely seen on the farm in the woods.

 - Tufted Titmouse (Baeolophus bicolor)